redazzo/rfd/template/0001/readme.md

     $ mkdir -p rfd/0004
     $ cp templates/rfd.md rfd/0004/README.md

 Fill in the RFD number and title placeholders in the metadata section of the new doc and add your name as an author.
-The status of the RFD at this point should be "ideation" or "prediscussion".
+The status of the RFD at this point should be
+{{.RFD_first_state}}.

 Update the record.md document in the RFD root directory accordingly.